-This policy applies to those who are in one way or another connected to the work of Bright Light Education Ltd.
+This policy applies to those who are in one way or another connected to the work of Bright Light Education UK LLP.

 Purpose and aims of this policy:

-- To protect children and young people who receive services from Bright Light Education Ltd.
+To protect children and young people who receive services from Bright Light Education UK LLP from harm.

-- All children, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse.
+All children, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or gender identity, have a right to equal protection from all types of harm or abuse.

 This policy has been drawn up on the basis of law and guidance that seeks to protect children, namely: